 - The age of the patient: Children and young adults are more likely to respond well to treatment and have better prognoses than older patients.

 - The overall health of the patient: Patients in good general health are more likely to tolerate treatment and have a better prognosis than those who are not.

 - The location of the tumor: Tumors located in the pelvis or spine are more difficult to treat and have a worse prognosis than tumors located in other parts of the body.

 Patients who respond well to initial treatment are more likely to have a better prognosis than those who do not.

 SSO Hospital is one of the best hospitals in Mumbai for treating bone tumors

 Living with a bone tumor can be challenging.
 Pain and other symptoms can make everyday activities difficult.
 However, many resources are available to help you cope with your diagnosis.
 There are also clinical trials underway to test new treatments for bone tumors.

-If you have any concerns, don’t hesitate to talk with your doctor.
-With the right treatment plan, you can live a healthy life.
+If you have any concerns, don’t hesitate to talk with your Expert Bone Surgeon.
+With the best cancer treatment plan, you can live a healthy life.